Black Parkland Students Say They're Being Excluded From Growing Gun Control Movement

 Tyah-Amoy a Marjorie Stoneman Douglas student said conversations about gun violence have to include police violence.
 She asked, the same people who showed up for #MarchForOurLives--will they show up for #StephonClark? #AltonSterling? #SandraBland? pic.twitter.com/QIhvy9gYHD— Nadege C. Green (@NadegeGreen) March 28, 2018

-The issue of more police officers at their school is of particular concern; while it may in fact make some of their classmates feel safer, it has made students of colour uneasy.
-(The school has roughly 3,000 students, 11% of which are students of colour.)
+The issue of more police officers at their school is of particular concern; while it may in fact make some of their classmates feel safer, it has made students of color uneasy.
+(The school has roughly 3,000 students, 11% of which are students of color.)

 Advertisement

 Her concern is not unwarranted, according NAACP Legal Defense Fund policy counsel Nicole Dooley.
-"Police presence has not been shown to make schools safer, but it can lead to the over-criminalisation of students – particularly students of colour – and worsen race-based disparities in how typical student behaviours are addressed," Dooley told Refinery29.
+"Police presence has not been shown to make schools safer, but it can lead to the over-criminalization of students – particularly students of color – and worsen race-based disparities in how typical student behaviors are addressed," Dooley told Refinery29.
 "And despite the risks faced by students in having increased police presence at school, there are no national standards for training for school resource officers.”

 Cameron said that he and others in the movement are actively working to include more students and that they will soon be holding meetings that any student at the school can attend.
 "I'm excited to work with everyone.
 It's an opportunity for me to meet a lot of new people at Douglas," Cameron said.
 "Much like us, bullets don't discriminate.
 It's important we focus on reaching out to everybody."